MJ Melendez Player Props: Royals vs. Braves

 MJ Melendez At The Plate

-- Melendez has four doubles, a home run and seven walks while batting .196.
+- Melendez is batting .180 with four doubles, a home run and eight walks.

-- In 50.0% of his 12 games this season, Melendez has picked up at least one hit.
-He's also had three multi-hit games.
+- Melendez has picked up a hit in 46.2% of his 13 games this season, with at least two hits in 23.1% of those games.

+- He has gone deep in one of 13 games, and in 1.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.